suraj7026/Website_Gemma/README.md

 * `webdriver`: To control the web browser.
 * `chrome.service.Service`: To manage the Chrome browser service.
 * `chrome.options.Options`: To set options for Chrome browser.
-* BeautifulSoup: For parsing HTML and extracting text.
+* `BeautifulSoup`: For parsing HTML and extracting text.
-* FAISS: For storing and searching vector embeddings.
+* `FAISS`: For storing and searching vector embeddings.
 * LangChain:
   * `load_qa_chain`: For loading question-answering chains.
   * `Document`: For managing document data.